Families: What to Know

 Family therapy is available if the patient and family members both agree.
 If your loved one is interested in connecting with you or other family members during treatment, they may facilitate a Skype or telephone meeting through their therapist.

 Additionally, we recommend taking steps on your own as your loved one is in treatment.
-Our team can help you find Al-Anon, Narc-Anon, and other family support groups in your area.
+Our team can help you find Al-Anon, Nar-Anon, and other family support groups in your area.

 Can I Bring Gifts or Items to My Loved One?

-No, at this time, due to Covid-19 and other restrictions, patients cannot accept gifts or packages, and we cannot accommodate any visitors.
+No, at this time, patients cannot accept gifts or packages.

 When Your Loved One Comes Home